ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/user.md

 CREATE USER john DEFAULT ROLE ALL EXCEPT role1, role2;
 ```

-Create the user account `john` and assign his grants to a user with a `jack` account:
+Create the user account `john` and allow him to grant his privileges to the user with `jack` account:

 ``` sql
 CREATE USER john GRANTEES jack;